hexabase/create-hexabase-app/README.md

 npx create-hexabase
 ```

-Once you got the code, to start the project run:
+Once you got the code, to start the project:

+### Add your config to .env file (if required)

+### Start with chosen installing package command

 ```ts
 npm run dev